 Lyn’s teaching artist career began with the Alumni Theater Company of Pittsburgh as a Hip Hop writing instructor in 2015.
 Since then, he has taught voice lessons, music writing workshops, music theory, story writing workshops, “How to Rap” courses, Hip Hop history, general music history, opera workshops, acting workshops, Hip Hop masterclasses, and many other courses to students aged 3 to 50+.
 His main teaching methods include cooperative learning, active learning, inquiry-based learning, and direct instruction.
 His main goal as a teaching artist is to remain as flexible as possible and incorporate as many teaching strategies as possible in order to effectively teach a variety of concepts to a variety of students.

 ABOUT THE BTAR PROGRAM

-These selected artists will begin their term with UniSound starting on February 1, 2021 and end on August 31, 2021, for a period of seven months.
+These selected artists will begin their term with UniSound starting on October 1, 2021 and end on June 30, 2022, for a period of nine months.
 In addition to engaging with UniSound and its partners throughout the residency, the BTARs will present a culminating project (i.e. workshop, recital, talk, etc.) of their choosing at the end of the residency period.